What’s in the Bloodborne Pathogens Course?

 Receiving Your Certification

 An OSHA certification is an official certificate of competency issued in accordance with the OSH Act of 1970.
-Certification is generally received after completion of an OSHA-compliant safety training course.
+Certification is generally received after completion of an OSHA Aligned safety training course.
 For an in-depth analysis check out our article What Does it Mean to be Bloodborne Pathogen Certified?

 An employee who has been hired to work with or around potentially infectious blood would be required to complete a BBPs safety training.
 After successfully completing the course, the employee would receive a certificate stating that they have been trained and are able to safely handle and work around potentially infectious blood and other bodily fluids.